 Dr. Daniel’s professional work has been recognized by the American Society of Civil Engineers, which awarded him its highest honor for papers published in its journals (the Norman Medal), and on two separate occasions awarded him its second highest honor, the Croes Medal.
 He received the Presidents’ Award in 2007 and the OPAL (Outstanding Projects and Leaders) Award for Education for 2010.
 In 2000, he was elected to the National Academy of Engineering, the nation’s most prestigious organization recognizing engineering achievement.

 From 2005 through 2008, Daniel served as Chair of the External Review Panel of the American Society of Civil Engineers, which examined the facts surrounding the performance of New Orleans’ levees during Hurricane Katrina.
 In 2009 Daniel served as President of The Academy of Medicine, Engineering, and Science of Texas (TAMEST), which is an organization comprised of all Texas residents who have won Nobel Prizes or been elected to one of the three National Academies.
 Daniel was in July 2010 appointed by the National Academy of Engineering and the National Research Council to a committee investigating the Deepwater Horizon explosion and oil spill in the Gulf of Mexico.
-Daniel serves on the Sandia Corporation Board of Directors, which oversees management of Sandia National Laboratory.
-He also serves on boards of numerous Dallas-area organizations.
+Daniel serves on the Sandia Corporation Board of Directors, which oversees management of Sandia National Laboratory, and on the governing Council of the National Academy of Engineering.

 He has advocated widely for developing and cultivating world-class research universities, and for UT Dallas to become one of the nation’s top research universities.
 He has focused on hiring exceptional faculty members, attracting top students, delivering quality education, improving outcomes such as graduation rates, expanding diversity, and partnering with the community in research, education, outreach, the arts, and technology commercialization.
 The approach that he suggested for creating more top-tier research universities in Texas gained widespread support that led to two legislative initiatives that pumped more than $600 million of state funds into this effort.
 His work on this legislation led to his being named a finalist for “Texan of the Year” by the Dallas Morning News in December, 2009.